Algorithmic neutrality: Is search neutrality possible?

 \end{quote}

-In the case of search, what is relevant to a search query varies with the purpose of the searcher making the query.
-Imagine two people.
-The purpose of one aligns with Sutton's; the purpose of the other aligns with the priest's.
-Each person enters `Why did Sutton rob banks?' into a search engine.
-What's relevant to this very same search query differs by the searcher's purpose.
-For a purpose like Sutton's, the most relevant pages concern issues like the financial windfall, degree of difficulty, and risk of imprisonment in robbing banks rather than, say, grocery stores or movie theaters.
-For a purpose like the priest's, the most relevant pages concern issues like Sutton's motives, character, or religious background.
+In the case of search, what's relevant to a query varies with the purpose of the searcher.
+Imagine one person with a purpose like Sutton's, and another with a purpose like the priest's.
+Each enters \emph{Why did Sutton rob banks?} into a search engine.
+For the first person, the most relevant pages concern issues like the financial windfall, degree of difficulty, and risk of imprisonment in robbing banks.
+For the second, the most relevant pages concern issues like Sutton's motives, character, or religious background.

-We should not simply talk, then, of whether one page is more relevant than another.
-We should rather talk of whether one page is more relevant than another \emph{given a purpose}.
-It's for this reason that the statement of my underdetermination argument in \S\ref{impossible} was only a first pass.
-I had made a key claim about underdetermina\-tion---call it my `underdetermination claim'---that made no mention of purposes.
-My underdetermination claim, as stated, was simply that the aim of relevance underdetermines how to weight the dimensions of relevance.
-This claim, properly stated, is \emph{for at least some purposes}, the aim of relevance underdetermines how to weight the dimensions of relevance given those purposes.
-On this much, my objector and I agree.
+So, we shouldn't talk \emph{simply} of whether a page is more relevant than another, but instead this talk should be indexed to a given purpose.
+This is why my argument, as I stated it earlier, was a first pass.
+I concluded simply that the aim of relevance underdetermines how to weigh the dimensions of relevance.
+This conclusion, properly stated, is that \emph{for some purposes}, the aim of relevance underdetermines how to weigh the dimensions of relevance.
+My objector and I agree about this.

-But the objector goes further.
-She says the \emph{searcher's purposes determine} how to weight the dimensions of relevance, and indeed that every purpose determines how to weight these dimensions.
-For every purpose, then, there is no underdetermination.
-Neutral search may be possible after all.
+But the objector goes further, maintaining that the searcher's purposes always and fully determine these weightings, and so the multidimensionality of relevance never yields incomparability after all.

-It might be that some purposes do determine how to weight the dimensions of relevance.
-But not all purposes do.
-Imagine that a schoolchild searches `hurricanes' with the purpose of \emph{exploring} the topic of hurricanes.
-She has just heard about hurricanes for the first time and is simply curious to know more about them; she has no particular aspects or facts about hurricanes in mind.
-All of the considerations that I appealed to in \S\ref{impossible}---in support of the thesis that the aim of relevance underdetermines how to weight its dimensions for the query `hurricanes'---apply in the schoolchild's case.
-They all apply for exploratory purposes.
+I can (and do) happily grant that some purposes fully determine these weightings.
+But I deny that all do.
+Imagine a child who searches \emph{hurricanes} with the purpose of exploring the topic of hurricanes.
+She is simply curious to learn about them; she has no particular aspects or facts about hurricanes in mind.
+Her \emph{exploratory purpose}---and exploratory purposes more generally---doesn't determine how to weigh the dimensions of relevance.
+(I suspect, but don't need for my argument, that the purposes of many searches are partly exploratory.)
+Search neutrality remains impossible.